Mavis-Liang/PDA_project3_transportability_simulation/README.md

 ## Repository Structure

-figures # the folders that contain figures and plots generated from the analysis
+`./figures` # the folders that contain figures and plots generated from the analysis

-report.qmd # qmd files
+`report.qmd` # qmd files

-cite.bib # Bibliography that is embedded in the QMD file.
+`cite.bib` # Bibliography that is embedded in the QMD file.

-report.pdf # Final report document (PDF format)

-README.md

-`report3.pdf`: Comprehensive report of the study's findings, including methodology, results, and discussion.
+`report.pdf` # Final report document.
+Comprehensive report of the study's findings, including methodology, results, and discussion.

+`README.md`

 ## Data